-Signs symptoms and behavioral warning signs a child may have been sexually and or physically abused, be aware of the physical signs of child abuse and neglect, changes in the child’s relationships with peers and other behavior changes.
+Parents and families educate and rescue by learning about symptoms of child abuse.
+Signs, symptoms and behavioral warning signs a child may have been sexually and or physically abused can usually be detected.
+Parents and others should be aware of the physical signs of child abuse and neglect, changes in the child’s relationships with peers and other behavior changes can give you significant clues of abuse.
+Parents please learn about symptoms of abuse.
+We all should be aware of the physical signs of child abuse and neglect.
 Remember that if something does not seem right to a child, it usually is not right and the situation merits getting to the root of the problem.
 Listen to children, believe them; they usually do not lie about child abuse.
 Should a child tell you certain things that would lead you to believe the child is the victim of sexual abuse, believe the child!
-Let the child know that they did the right thing by telling you and that you are going to try to help them.
+Parents and others should let the child know that the child did the right thing by telling you and that you are going to try to help them.
 Make sure the child understands that they are not in trouble for telling the truth.

 Look for These Actions with Third thru Fifth Graders